-Jordan Peele’s Us slashes any suspicions of a sophomore slump for the writer and director within its first ten minutes, and it only gets better from there.
-It’s whip smart, genuinely terrifying, surprisingly hilarious, and will easily end up among my favorite films of 2019, if not at the top of the list.
+Jordan Peele’s Us slashes any suspicions of a sophomore slump for the writer and director within its first ten minutes, and it only gets better/crazier from there.
+It’s whip smart, genuinely terrifying, surprisingly hilarious, and a total blast from start to finish.

 To avoid spoilers all I’ll reveal about Us’ plot is that it follows a family as they’re stalked by a group of doppelgangers, twisted, murderous doubles of themselves.
 As it moves along, Us begins to feel like an extended episode of The Twilight Zone (Peele obviously holds the classic series in high regard as a reboot that he’s producing premieres next month) but still something all its own.
 Bits of levity sneak in between some of the the movie’s most unsettling scenes, yet do nothing but give us a brief moment to breathe before switching back to total panic on a dime.

 As the premise might suggest, the main cast portrays both versions of their characters, giving us two radically different takes on the same family.
 Lupita Nyong’o is undoubtedly the highlight here, with her protagonist Adelaide as a believable, desperate, yet badass heroine (similar to Ellen Ripley or Sarah Connor of the Alien and Terminator franchises) and her devious “twin” Red is essentially the human embodiment of nightmare fuel.
 My skin crawled during each scene the scissor-wielding psychopath was onscreen.